kpeu3i/radio-streamer/README.md

 A small CLI utility to manage radio streams via the HTTP and MQTT API.

-Created for my own purposes, so any guarantees of backward compatibility for the future releases.
+Created for my own purposes, so no guarantees of backward compatibility for future releases.

 ## HTTP API